open-watcom/open-watcom-v2/readme.txt

 Under Linux, DOSEMU and FREEDOS need to be installed.
 Under 64-bit Windows, DOSBOX need to be installed.

 A full build is done in two phases.
-The first phase creates minimal set of OW tools sufficient for building the full OW.
+The first phase creates a minimal set of OW tools sufficient for building the full OW.
 The second phase uses the tools built in phase one to build the remainder of OW.